Before we start the comparison, I'll explain in the video what a good agency setup looks like at its best.*

 Cons

-- Less suited to smaller or early-stage shops
+- Less suitable for smaller or early-stage shops

 My take: Strong agency, no question.
-But if you're not already at seven figures, the setup and budget are probably overkill for where you are.
+But if you're not at seven figures yet, the setup and budget are probably overkill for where you stand.

 Our score: 3.5/5